EduardoCerutti/EduardoCerutti/README.md

 - :star: Always looking to improve my skills
 - :video_game: Games Enthusiast
 - :musical_note: Music Lover
-- :crossed_swords: Do.
-Or do not.
-There is no try
+- :crossed_swords: Do or do not, there is no try

 ## Connect with me:
 [<img align='left' alt='' width='22px' src='https://cdn.jsdelivr.net/npm/simple-icons@3.7.0/icons/instagram.svg' />][instagram]